Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation: Experiments

 \subsection{Setup}

-Towards efficient adaptation with fewer resources, we perform lightweight fine-tuning on the SOTA open-source Wan-T2V model using the LoRA (Low-Rank Adaptation) technique \cite{hu2022lora}, which enables parameter-efficient training.
-The training infrastructure consists of 8 GPUs, each has 80GB memory and high memory bandwidth, with DeepSpeed Zero2 \cite{rajbhandari2020zero} for memory optimization, achieving a total batch size of 8.
-This is much more resource-friendly compared to full fine-tuning, which requires at least $ 4\times8$ 80G GPUs with DeepSpeed Zero3 and is prohibitively expensive for most researchers.
-Note that our method also works for full finetuning as already implemented in Pusa V0.5 \cite{Liu2025pusa}, which is adapted from Mochi \cite{genmo2024mochi} with ultra-low cost, \$100.
-Overall, this configuration reduces the training cost of our final model to \$500, which is at least $200\times$ more efficient than the Wan-I2V baseline ($\geq$100K).
+Our method works for both full fine-tuning and Lora fine-tuning.
+Towards adaptation with fewer GPUs, we perform fine-tuning on the SOTA open-source Wan-T2V model using the LoRA (Low-Rank Adaptation) technique \cite{hu2022lora} for our final model, which enables parameter-efficient training.
+The training infrastructure consists of 8 GPUs, each has 80GB of memory and high bandwidth, with DeepSpeed Zero2 \cite{rajbhandari2020zero} for memory optimization, achieving a total batch size of 8.
 The LoRA implementation is based on DiffSynth-Studio\footnote{\url{https://github.com/modelscope/DiffSynth-Studio}}, leveraging its optimized diffusion model training pipeline.

-Regarding the finetuning dataset, we utilize the samples from Vbench2.0 \cite{zheng2025vbench}, which contains 3,860 high-quality caption-video pairs generated by Wan-T2V.
-This dataset spans diverse visual domains and temporal structures (e.g., natural scenes, human activities, camera motion), ensuring robust model generalization and aligned with Wan's original distribution.
-Notably, the dataset size is less than 4K samples, representing a $\geq 2,500$ reduction compared to the $\geq$10M samples required by Wan-I2V, demonstrating our data efficiency.
+Regarding the fine-tuning dataset, we directly utilize T2V samples generated by Wan-T2V \cite{zheng2025vbench,wan2025wan}.
+This dataset includes 3,860 high-quality 720p videos and spans diverse visual domains and temporal structures (e.g., natural scenes, human activities, camera motion), ensuring robust model generalization and aligned with Wan's original distribution.
+For evaluation, we use Vbench-I2V \cite{huang2024vbench++} for comprehensive I2V capability evaluation.
+Note that there is no overlap between the training and evaluation data.
+For baseline comparison, we use the whole testing set, generating 5590 videos.
+For hyperparameter and ablation studies, we test with a subset of 750 videos.